 If you’re asking us for the 3 most important items to decide upon (and that’s what we’re here for!), our advice is your boots, your bag and then your boots again.

-So you’ll have to make some decisions, but to help you on your way, feel free to click here for guidelines on what’s essential and what’s optional.
+So you’ll have to make some decisions, but to help you on your way, we can provide you with a suggested packing list in advance.